csbrasnett/martini_vis/README.md

    no further interaction with `trjconv` is required.
       * NB. if you use this option, then `vis.top` will not contain an entry for the waters in your system at all.
 2) Load your simulation into vmd:
+   * To get ready access to `cg_bonds-v6.tcl` and `vis.vmd`, add the `-vf` flag to `martini_vis` and have these files written to the current directory.
-   * `vmd frame.gro trajectory.xtc -e viz.vmd` will load your new topologies automatically, assuming `cg_bonds-v5.tcl` exists in some form in the directory you're looking at.
+   * `vmd frame.gro trajectory.xtc -e vis.vmd` will load your new topologies automatically, assuming `cg_bonds-v5.tcl` exists in some form in the directory you're looking at.
    Otherwise you'll have to interact with VMD directly:
       1) load your system: `vmd frame.gro trajectory.xtc`
       2) load cg_bonds: `source cg_bonds-v5.tcl`